Lord-lami/ascii-art-web/README.md

 - `git clone https://github.com/Lord-lami/ascii-art-web.git`

 ## Usage

+### With Terminal

 - Change directory to the `ascii-art-web` folder
 - To run the web server
 - - Run `./bin/ascii-art-web` on your terminal to launch the web interface on port 8080
 - - On your browser go to http://localhost:8080/
 - To run the command line interface
 - - Run `./bin/ascii-art-full sample-text` on your terminal

+### With Docker
+- Change directory to the `ascii-art-web` folder
+- To run the web server
+- - Run `./dockerize.sh`
+- - On your browser go to http://localhost:8080/

 ## Demo
 After running `./bin/ascii-art-web`